-If you're in Los Angeles, you’re never more than a light power walk away from some lunch place that serves healthy food.
-And while that’s not a bad thing, it also doesn’t mean all those places are good.
-For every healthy spot you’re thankful to have in the vicinity, there are two bland, overpriced hacks just trying to take your money.
-So put down that $19 algae shake that’s actually all sugar, because we’ve rounded up the best spots in LA (organized by neighborhood) for an actually delicious, healthy lunch.
+If you’re in Los Angeles, the reality is you’re a light power walk away from some lunch spot that offers healthy food.
+And while that’s not necessarily a bad thing, it also doesn’t mean all those places are good.
+For every healthy spot you’re thankful to have in vicinity, there are two bland, overpriced hacks just trying to take your money.
+So put down that $19 algae shake that’s actually all sugar, and go to a place where you can get real nutrients.
+We’ve rounded up the best very places for a good healthy lunch, organized geographically - so you’re never too far away from an actually compelling In-N-Out alternative.

 When you just can’t look at another kale salad, Destroyer is the answer.
 This daytime spot in Culver City is putting out some of the most interesting food in the city right now, with the added bonus that a lot of it is actually pretty good for you.
 The salads here aren’t just salads - they're treasure hunts with things like crispy bits of chicken skin hidden under what looks like a plain plate of lettuce.